Boolean data in Python

 Is same_list the same object as my_scores?
 True

-Operators are executed in the following order (from highest to lowest):
+Operators are applied in this order (from highest to lowest precedence):

 2. and